Golden hour photography = magic hour photography

-Examples of things you don’t want in the background, unless they are an essential part of the composition, are: dustbins, litter, brightly coloured objects such as a life-buoy and bright white things like a random seagull that decides to photobomb from a distance in exactly the wrong place.
+Examples of things you don’t want in the background, unless they’re an essential part of the composition, are:

-Or, if you have any questions about our golden hour photography tips, ask away in the comments – you’ll be helping others who have the same questions.
-One thing I’ve learnt from teaching photography is that if you’re struggling with something, you can absolutely guarantee that many others are too.
+Or, if you have any questions about my golden hour photography tips, ask away in the comments – you’ll be helping others who have the same questions.
+One thing I’ve learned from teaching photography is that if you’re struggling with something, you can absolutely guarantee that others are too.